 The City is in the final months of a Downtown Master Plan process.
-It is anticipated this plan will be adopted by the end of June 2024.
-The adopted Downtown Master Plan will be provided to the Selected Proposer to evaluate for code-related updates that may be recommended, or necessary, for implementation of the Downtown Master Plan.
+It is anticipated this plan will be adopted by the end of July 2024.
+The adopted Downtown Master Plan will be provided to the Selected Proposer to evaluate for code-related updates that may be recommended, or necessary, to implement the Downtown Master Plan.